 This is generally not recommended.
-However, you might want to do this if you are actively trading and need access to Litecoin.
+However, you might want to do this if you are actively trading Litecoin.
 Be aware you are taking an extra risk.
-Exchanges have been known to get hacked or disappear.
+Exchanges have been known to get hacked or disappear, search QuadrigaCX scandal.

-- Create an account on a Canadian exchange.
+- Create an account on a local exchange.

 - Create an account on a global exchange.